jtonic/handson-dockerwls/readme.md

         docker-machine env dev | grep DOCKER_HOST

+* In case the weblogic admin password was messedup do the following:

+    * Connect to wl docker container in bash moe

+            docker -ti wlsadmin bash

+    * Follow the steps shown at https://oracle-base.com/articles/11g/reset-the-adminserver-password-in-weblogic-11g-and-12c
+        but:

+        * kill the wls process (find the process with jps -vl  and kill it with kill -9 <pid>)

+        * run recover password util with the -cp flag

+                java -cp /u01/oracle/wlserver/server/lib/weblogic.jar:$CLASSPATH weblogic.security.utils.AdminAccount weblogic <password> .

+        * start the weblogic

 ##### Many thanks to:
 * Bruno Borges (https://github.com/brunoborges) who (among other good thing) created the docker config for Oracle products (DB, WL, java 8 server)

 ##### Tasks
+* Take the password from the password.sercret
 * Setup the datasource and connect it to the docker-based Oracle DB
 * Check the JMS configuration using the SimpleServler and @Inject
 * Create a simple JPA entity and a persistence example